Types of EV Infrastructure Planning

 - Site-level planning focuses on the procurement and installation of EV chargers for a predetermined location.

-The figure below illustrates the spatial relationship between these three types of planning:
+The figure below illustrates the spatial relationship among these three types of planning:

 The sections that follow identify useful resources for each type of planning and list planning considerations unique to rural areas.

 Corridor-level planning addresses the needs of interregional and interstate travelers and freight operators.
-Therefore, State DOTs, Tribal organizations, regional planning agencies, and county governments are best positioned to conduct this type of planning.
+Therefore, State DOTs, Tribal Governments and their transportation and planning departments, regional planning agencies, and county governments are best positioned to conduct this type of planning.

 Key Considerations for Corridor-Level Planning